 The capital city of Azerbaijan, Baku is the perfect example of a seamless blend of the East and the West.
 Numerous skyscrapers on one side and a charming old town with Soviet Era influences on the other, it is popularly referred to as the lovechild of London & Dubai.
 So if you are fascinated by the Dubai Skyline and the iconic architectural horizons of London, Baku should definitely be on your list.
-Read on to find out how we spend 48 hours in Baku.
+Read on to find out how you can visit Baku in 48 hours.

-We travelled to Baku in April which is still winter with temperatures dropping to 1 degree, overcast sky,occasional drizzles, nearly empty tourist attractions and a nearly empty flight.
+We visited Baku in April which is still winter with temperatures dropping to 1 degree, overcast sky,occasional drizzles, nearly empty tourist attractions and a nearly empty flight.

 For the history buffs!